Utah Transit Authority: Leadership and operation

+On July 1, 2026, the Transit Commission of the Utah Transit Authority assumed governance of UTA following the passage of Senate Bill 197.
+This seven-member commission comprises four at-large members—two appointed by each the Utah Senate and Utah House—and three geographically based members nominated by local government councils, appointed by the governor, and confirmed by the senate.

-UTA is governed by a 3-member Board of Trustees appointed by the city and county governments that fund UTA with a local option sales taxes.
+Until June 30, 2026, UTA was governed by a three-member Board of Trustees appointed by the city and county governments that fund UTA with a local option sales taxes.

-Local elected officials may serve on the UTA Board, and one seat is reserved for a member of the Utah Transportation Commission, which is part of the Utah Department of Transportation.
-The President of the Senate, Speaker of the House, and Governor of the State of Utah each appoint one seat as well.

 In July 2013, the Transportation Security Administration (TSA) announced that for the year 2012 UTA had earned the "Gold Standard", TSA's highest security rating.
 TSA also reported that UTA was among only fifteen other mass transit agencies to have earned this rating for the same period.

+In 2025, the American Public Transportation Association (APTA) awarded UTA the Outstanding Public Transportation System Award in the size category of 15–50 million annual passenger trips.

 Higher salaries of executives has been an issue.
 In 2015, UTA executives opted out of receiving an increase in their compensation and also refused to receive any of their usual annual bonuses for the 2015 and 2016 annual periods.
 UTA also revised its compensation policy on May 19, 2015, to bring those who are earning less than those in similar job functions at other transit organizations in line with the industry standards.

-In 2016, the newly appointed CEO Jerry Benson announced that two of the executive positions were being removed and the departments under those previous executives responsibilities would be absorbed under the remaining members of the executive team.

-CEO Jerry Benson was terminated effective May 7, 2018, following the passing of Utah SB 136.

 UTA's current executive director is Jay Fox.
-In 2022, his salary was reported to be $247,918—415 percent higher than the average Utah Transit Authority employee’s salary, which was reported to be $48,163.
+In 2022, his salary was reported to be $247,918—415 percent higher than the average Utah Transit Authority employee's salary, which was reported to be $48,163.